Benjamin-Davies/kea/README.md

 - [ ] Reproduce the formatting of the Language Guide and Language Reference sections
 - [ ] Support shebangs (e.g. `#!/usr/bin/swift`)
 - [ ] Ensure that consecutive blocks are either all single-line or all multi-line
-- [ ] Support trimming extra zeroes and adding digit separators to numeric literals (disable with the `--no-rearrange` or `--no-simplify-numbers` flags)
+- [ ] Support trimming extra zeroes and adding digit separators to numeric literals (disable with the `--no-rearrange` flag)
   - Number representations are canonical, except that base prefixes and decimal points are preserved
   - Leading plus signs are removed
   - Decimal numbers never zero-pad and place the digit separator every three digits